lukewhyte/mixpanel-form-jquery/README.md

 ````
 With radio buttons, the following properties are sent to mixpanel:
  - 'Date Sent'
- - 'Changed From'
+ - 'Changed From' - Old checked input value
- - 'Changed To'
+ - 'Changed To' - Newly checked input value

 <strong>Tracking a Page View:</strong>
 ````
 $('body').mixpanelEvent();
 ````
 Passing 'body' as the jQuery selector will trigger an event on page load named 'PageViewSnapshot' with the property 'Time Sent'.
-It is also possible to pass various element values with this event.
+This event can also be passed a string containing a list of element values.
 Eg.:
 ````
 $('body').mixpanelEvent({
   checkVal: ['.myRadioButton', '.myCheckbox']